-- 1.9 In summary this can be defined as follows: - Step 1 Issue or opportunity identified by SONI.
-Consult with stakeholders as necessary. - Step 2 SONI submit formal request using template. - Step 3 The UR review and approve (or otherwise) an additional ex ante allowance or a capped amount.
+- 2.2 In summary this can be defined as follows: - Step 1 Issue or opportunity identified by SONI.
+Consult with stakeholders as necessary. - Step 2 SONI submit formal request using template. - Step 3 The UR review and approve (or otherwise) an additional exante allowance or a capped amount. - Step 4 Decision published and reporting requirements set. - Step 5 Approved amounts included in tariffs.

-- Step 4 Decision published and reporting requirements set. - Step 5 Approved amounts included in tariffs. - Step 6 SONI undertake work and report actual costs. - Step 7 SONI detail the K-factor in event of underspend (for Dt and Zt costs) or in event of overspend or underspend (for Et and Vt costs). - 1.10 Given the differences between projects and spends, it is likely that bespoke reporting arrangements will be required.
-We intend to notify SONI of our expectations around reporting at the time of decision publication. - 1.11 All applications are subject to a materiality threshold of £40k.
+- Step 6 SONI undertake work and report actual costs. - Step 7 SONI detail the K-factor in event of underspend (for Dt and Zt costs) or in event of overspend or underspend (for Et and Vt costs). - 2.3 Given the differences between projects and spends, it is likely that bespoke reporting arrangements will be required.
+We intend to notify SONI of our expectations around reporting at the time of decision publication. - 2.4 All applications are subject to a materiality threshold of £40k in nominal terms in each relevant year.
+For the avoidance of doubt, where an application includes both capex and opex, the materiality threshold will be assessed at an aggregate level. - 2.5 If capital spend results in ongoing opex costs which occurs over a number of years, in-year allowances below the threshold may be considered for approval in the relevant year in question despite being below the limit.

-2. Ex-ante approval process
+3. Ex-ante approval process for general uncertainty mechanisms

-- 2.1 As identified above, SONI must apply to the UR for approval by submitting required information (e.g. on need, estimated costs, timelines and risks) as defined in the template. - 2.2 Within four months of the UR receiving the submission, we will either approve the application (and set an initial budget cap or allowance for the project) or reject it (setting out the reasons). - 2.3 If the submission does not contain the required detail, the UR will request this from SONI.
-In certain circumstances the UR may request a resubmission in which case a decision will be taken on the updated application within four months of resubmission. - 2.4 For smaller projects it is anticipated that the approval time could be reduced to two months, though the formal four month timeframe will apply.
+- 3.1 As identified in Section 2, SONI must apply to the UR for approval by submitting required information (e.g. on need, estimated costs, timelines and risks) as defined in the template. - 3.2 Within four months of the UR receiving the submission, we will aim to either approve the application (and set an initial budget cap or allowance for the project) or reject it (setting out the reasons). - 3.3 If the submission does not contain the required detail, the UR will request this from SONI.
+In certain circumstances the UR may request a resubmission in which case a decision will be taken on the updated application within four months of resubmission. - 3.4 For smaller projects it is anticipated that the approval time could be reduced to two months, though the formal four month timeframe will apply.